 The objective of attendance at bootcamp is to create connections and build trust across the sector, increase leadership capability, connect participants to global thought leaders and radical thinkers (from the Stanford faculty and the business world) and expose them to innovative business concepts.

 Focusing the food and fibre sector around a bootcamp theme

 Bootcamps are centred around a theme, with past themes focusing on topics such as transformational leadership, understanding value – consumer digital and market innovation, how to accelerate change to build a high value economy, and planning the actions to become a global exemplar.
 As part of the programme, attendees also visit world-leading companies such as IDEO, IBM, Google and PayPal.

 The post-bootcamp objective is that the connections, learnings and enhanced capability are applied and leveraged by attendees, as they lead their organisations in their mission to capture more value.

 Delivering results to New Zealand's food and fibre sector

-The first Te Hono Bootcamp was held in 2012 and since then over 260 senior leaders have participated and joined the partnership.
-They have implemented over 350 value-adding initiatives, collectively demonstrating their commitment to the vision of creating more value for Aotearoa New Zealand.
+The first Te Hono Bootcamp was held in 2012 and since then over 320 senior leaders have participated and joined the partnership.
+They have implemented hundreds of value-adding initiatives, collectively demonstrating their commitment to the vision of creating more value for Aotearoa New Zealand.